-There are approximately 30 PDFs on this website which are not exempt from the regulations but which do not currently comply with them.
-These PDFs generally contain readable text content, but have not been tagged or formatted to raise their accessibility up to the required standards.
+There are approximately 30 PDFs on this website that are not exempt from the regulations but which do not currently comply with them.
+These PDFs generally contain readable text content but have not been tagged or formatted to raise their accessibility up to the required standards.
 These PDFs therefore typically fail the following WCAG 2.1 success criteria:

-- 1.1.1 (non-text content), where the PDFs contain images which do not have alternative text specified
+- 1.1.1 (non-text content), where the PDFs contain images that do not have an alternative text specified

 - 1.3.1 (info and relationships) and 2.4.6 (headings and labels), where the PDFs do not have tagged heading structures

 - 1.3.2 (meaningful sequence), where the text in PDFs has been created in floating text boxes (e.g. using desktop publishing software) and no reading order has been specified

-- 1.4.3 (contrast (minimum)), where text may have been created in a colour which does not contrast enough with its background colour
+- 1.4.3 (contrast (minimum)), where text may have been created in a colour that does not contrast enough with its background colour

-- 3.1.1 (language of page), where PDFs have not had a language specified in them – please read all such PDFs as UK English
+- 3.1.1 (the language of page), where PDFs have not had a language specified in them – please read all such PDFs as UK English

-There may also be a very small number of PDFs which currently fail success criterion 1.4.5 (images of text), where they contain scanned text which may not have been converted to computer-readable text.
+There may also be a very small number of PDFs that currently fail success criterion 1.4.5 (images of text), where they contain scanned text which may not have been converted to computer-readable text.

 All PDFs which have not been tagged for accessibility are flagged up in a short footnote (usually indicated by * or † symbols) immediately after all links to these PDFs.
 This footnote includes a link which you can use to request any PDFs' content in an accessible format.

 Many of these PDFs are due to be replaced before the end of September 2020 anyway and will be made accessible in their new versions.

 We are also working to replace all the other inaccessible PDFs which fall within the scope of the public sector website accessibility regulations with accessible formats and expect to have completed this work by the end of September 2020.